-Visual cells
+Visual and low-code cells

 Making data pretty since 1160 BC*.